Jonas Valančiūnas: New Orleans Pelicans (2021–2024)

 On 7 August 2021, Valančiūnas was traded to the New Orleans Pelicans for Eric Bledsoe, Steven Adams, and a 2022 protected first-round pick.
-On 20 October, Valančiūnas signed a reported two-year, $30 million contract extension with the New Orleans Pelicans.
+On 20 October, Valančiūnas signed a reported two-year, $30 million contract extension with the Pelicans.
 On 29 November, Valančiūnas recorded a career-high 39 points on seven three-pointers made, along with 15 rebounds, in a 123–104 win over the Los Angeles Clippers.

-On 7 February 2022, Valančiūnas was selected as the Lithuanian Basketball Player of the Year for a fifth time.
+On 7 February 2022, Valančiūnas was selected as the Lithuanian Basketball Player of the Year for the fifth time.

+On 14 February 2024, Valančiūnas was selected as the Lithuanian Basketball Player of the Year for the sixth time.